vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

 ## Manage services with script

-You can use the `nebula.service` script to start, stop, restart, terminate, and check the Nebula Graph services.
+You can use the `nebula.service` script to start, stop, restart, terminate, and check the NebulaGraph services.

 !!! note